marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 }
 ```

 We've finally arrived at our end goal!
 This is a list data structure using nothing but Javascript functions.
-Mess around with this more and see what other language functionality you can create by using functions (let expressions, loops, numbers, etc.).
+Mess around with this more, and see what other language functionality you can create by using functions (let expressions, loops, numbers, etc.).
 Below is a link to a repo that contains all the code I've shown here along with some additional list helpers and an ES6 refactor if you're interested.

-Hopefully this exercise forced you to think a little differently.
-Trying to build something with limited tools often leads to very creative solutions that you wouldn't be exposed to in your day-to-day programming.
+Hopefully this exercise forced you to think a little differently and didn't cause too much frustration.
+Trying to build something with very limited tool sets often leads to very creative solutions that you wouldn't be exposed to in your day-to-day programming.

 Thanks for reading!